angus-mackenzie/ASD-Notes/ASD02.md

 * Overleaf
 # Scope of a Project
 * The functions and features that are to be delivered to end-users
-* The data that are input and output
+* The data that is considered input and output
 * The content that is presented to users as a consequence of using the software
 * The performance, constraints, interfaces and reliability that bound the system
 ## Defining Scope